LupertEverett/pywrightide/README.md

 * PyQt6 and PyQt6-QScintilla
 * pygame (only for playing sounds)

+> [!NOTE]
+> To easily install the dependencies, run this command below on the folder PyWright IDE is in:
+>
+> `pip install -r requirements.txt`

 ## Usage

 For the source code version: Have all the dependencies installed, and then run PyWrightIDE.py